Climate Deniers Sow Weather-map Heatwave Misinfo - UrduPoint

 AFP Fact Check has debunked several versions of the claim, which have surfaced in languages including English, German, Spanish, French, Hungarian and Polish.

-In English and German, numerous similar claims circulated during last month's heatwave.
+A digital investigation by AFP revealed they were two different types of map, from different sources - not, as the post claimed, from a single forecaster that had manipulated its colour scheme.

-"In 1986 it was called a normal summer.
-Today they colour the map red and call it extreme heat," said a Facebook post published on May 25, 2022.
+In English and German, numerous similar claims circulated during hot weather in May and June.

 A digital investigation revealed that the years on the maps were incorrect and they were from different news organisations that use different colour codes.